meilisearch/documentation/reference/features/search_parameters.md

 ### Placeholder search

 When `q` isn't specified, MeiliSearch performs a **placeholder search**.
-A placeholder search returns all documents in an index, sorted by that index's [custom ranking rules](/reference/features/settings#custom-ranking-rule).
+A placeholder search returns all searchable documents in an index, modified by any search parameters used and sorted by that index's [custom ranking rules](/reference/features/settings#custom-ranking-rule).

 If the index has no custom ranking rules, the results are returned in the order of their internal database position.